Melbourne Airport Runways

 Melbourne Airport third runway

 We expect that the operation of the third runway will result in aircraft noise decreasing in some areas and increasing in others.
-Should the project be approved, further community engagement will be undertaken by both Airservices Australia and Melbourne Airport throughout the flight path design process.
-Further information, including an interactive noise tool, can also be found at Melbourne Airport – Melbourne Airport News | Melbourne Airport.
+Further community engagement will be undertaken by both Airservices Australia and Melbourne Airport throughout the flight path design process.